 Seeking Debt Relief During or After Divorce

 Divorce and bankruptcy are often interrelated.
 Often, financial problems during marriage can lead to marital problems and possibly divorce.
 Similarly, divorce can have a huge financial impact on both parties.
-If you are facing divorce and the possibility of bankruptcy, you should seek advice from an attorney who is experienced in representing clients in both legal areas.
-Ronald J. Pullen represents clients throughout San Diego County in both divorce and bankruptcy matters.
+If you are facing divorce and the possibility of bankruptcy, you should seek advice from an attorney who is experienced in both bankruptcy and divorce law in Chula Vista, CA. Ronald J. Pullen represents clients throughout San Diego County in both divorce and bankruptcy matters.
 During your free consultation, Mr. Pullen will help you determine your legal options specific to your financial circumstances and marital status.

 Filing Bankruptcy Before or After Divorce